top of page

 Observing

-To understand the child’s most frequently employed survival strategy, check all the behaviours or characteristics that you have observed on more than a few occasions.
+To identify the child’s most frequently employed safety strategy, check all the behaviours or characteristics that you have observed on more than a few occasions.
 You can do so right here.
-You can also download a file to print and complete or you can download and then complete the checklist directly on your laptop or desktop.
+Or, you can also download the file bound below for printing or to fill out on your screen.

 Fight